Important Coronavirus Information

 We continue to monitor all our residents and associates for signs and symptoms of the virus.
 We also remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading on our campus.
 Thank you so much for your cooperation with these measures.

-Because our residents’ and associates’ health and wellness is our priority, Benedictine Ellendale has implemented all recommended measures to prevent the spread of this virus on our campus.
-All our associates are following the latest infection control protocols from the CDC to protect the health and safety of our residents and themselves, including:
+Because our residents’ and associates’ health and wellness is our priority, Benedictine Living Community-Ellendale has implemented all recommended measures to prevent the spread of this virus on our campus.
+All our associates are following the latest infection control protocols from the Centers for Disease Control to protect the health and safety of our residents and themselves, including:

 - Monitoring and screening residents daily for symptoms of respiratory illness, temperature and oxygen levels.